saltyorg/docs/docs/apps/autoscan.md

 ### Bernard

 **IMPORTANT**:
-Bernard does not support any other rclone backend [like, for example, Dropbox].
-It is **Google Drive** specific.
+Bernard does not support anything other than **Google Drive**, as it uses the Google Drive API to do its work.

 If for some reason you still wanted to use Bernard, it would look like this: